Skip to main content

 Thank You, Nurses, for Educating Communities

-In fact, one study reports that out of patients who experienced heart failure, those who received nurse-directed education on lifestyle modifications, diet, and medication compliance showed significant improvement to their quality of life—ranging from overall health and function, to social, psychological and spiritual well being.
+One study reports that out of patients who experienced heart failure, those who received nurse-directed education on lifestyle modifications, diet, and medication compliance showed significant improvement in their quality of life—ranging from overall health and function to social, psychological, and spiritual well-being.

 Thanks to your guidance, commitment to patient education, and professional expertise, individuals, families, and communities can live healthier, happier lives.